smar377/kubernetes/cka-with-practice-tests-udemy/09-networking/07-cka-ingress-networking-1-lab/README.md

 $ kubectl edit ingress -n app-space
 ```

-Last, test the new path by browsing to the following URL:
+Last, test the new path by browsing to the following *URL*:

 - https://30080-port-4cf11ea4a7084f36.labs.kodekloud.com/eat